Terms of use

-Last updated: 04 March 2026
+Last updated: 04/03/2026

-Welcome to dotpublic.org.
 This page explains how this site works, how content can be used, and how we handle privacy.

-1. Changes to These Terms
+1. Changes to these terms

 We may update these terms from time to time.
 The latest version will always be published on this page, with an inspectable version history.